- Large Data Sets for Scientific Applications

 - Scalable Systems that Support Neuroscience Imaging Analysis and Annotation

-Randal Burns in the Interim Department Chair for the Computer Science Department.
+Randal Burns is the Department Chair for the Computer Science Department.
 His research interests lie in building the high-performance, scalable data systems that allow scientists to make discoveries through the exploration, mining, and statistical analysis of big data.
 Recently, he has focused primarily on high-throughput neuroscience, but retains a vigorous interest in high-performance computing numerical simulations.